kevkaleido/kevs_blog1/src/content/blog/my-new-blog-post.md

 ## Conclusion

-Wrap up your blog post with a conclusion.
+Wrap up the blog post with a conclusion.

-Feel free to edit this template to fit your needs!